NicoHood/grav-plugin-matomo/README.md

 ## To Do

-- [ ] Add Javascript tracking as an option
 - [ ] Track events like form submissions with an additional form action
 - [ ] Add twig templates/css to also track impressions of objects via tracking pixel and mouseover